jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 }
 ```

-The `TerrainModelBuilder` provides three simple methods that solve our synchronization problem.
 The `new()` method creates an empty builder to start with.

-The `create_model()` method both a socket definition and the corresponding sprites, then adds them to their respective collections at the same index, making it impossible to mismatch them.
+The `create_model()` method both a socket definition and the corresponding sprites, then adds them to their respective collections at the same index.

 Finally, `into_parts()` splits the builder back into separate collections when you're done building, so the assets can go to the renderer and the models can go to the WFC generator.
-This simple wrapper prevents us from making "wrong sprite for wrong model" mistakes.

 **What's `<T>` doing in `pub fn create_model<T>`?**

-The `<T>` is Rust's **generic type parameter** - it's like a placeholder that gets filled in with the actual type when you call the function.
-In our case, we might pass in different types of socket definitions (like simple single-socket tiles or complex multi-socket tiles), but we want to perform the same operation on all of them.
+The `<T>` is Rust's **generic type parameter** - it's a placeholder that gets filled in with the actual type when you call the function.
+In our case, we might pass in different types of socket definitions (simple single-socket tiles or complex multi-socket tiles), but we want to perform the same operation on all of them.

 Generics let us write one function that works with multiple types, as long as they can all be converted into a `ModelTemplate`.
-This is incredibly powerful because it means we can add new socket definition types in the future without changing our `TerrainModelBuilder` code - the compiler will automatically handle the type conversions for us!
+This is powerful because it means we can add new socket definition types in the future without changing our `TerrainModelBuilder` code.

 **What's this `where T: Into<ModelTemplate<Cartesian3D>>`?**